Eventtia/eventtia-core-docs/source/includes/_events.md

 is_template | boolean | this event is a template.
-cloned_from_id | integer | event id from this event was cloned attendance_mode | string | event attendance mode ['offline', 'mixed', 'online']. event_uri| string | event uri must be an unique name. logo | file | logo for this event. banner_image | file | banner image for this event.
+cloned_from_id | integer | event id from this event was cloned attendance_mode | string | event attendance mode ['offline', 'mixed', 'online']. timezone | string | valid timezone for online events is required. location - coordinates| string | latitude and longitude coordinates for offline and mixed events. location - address| string | physical address for offline and mixed events. location - country| string | country for offline and mixed events. location - city| string | city for offline and mixed events. event_uri| string | event uri must be an unique name. logo | file | logo for this event. banner_image | file | banner image for this event.